Deal or No Deal (British game show): Production

 Deal or No Deal was produced by Endemol and supported by BBC Studios and Post Production, a commercial subsidiary of the BBC.
 The original studio set for the show was converted from an old paintworks factory and its associated warehouses in Bristol.
+Throughout its broadcast, the programme was regularly aired daily – for its first eight series, the show was aired six days a week for a year, with breaks in production between July and August.
+In addition, the show also showcased a series of special celebrity editions, including a special 10th anniversary edition on 18 September 2015 in which Edmonds played the game himself.
+The show was put on hiatus by Channel 4 various times between 2015 and 2016, returning in October 2016 to conclude its studio-based run, which ended on 11 December 2016.
+The special Deal or No Deal on Tour episodes aired from 12 to 23 December 2016, bringing Deal or No Deal to an end.

-Endemol officially announced that they would bringing the franchise to the UK in August 2005 with Channel 4 as broadcaster.
+Endemol announced that it would be bringing the franchise to the UK in August 2005, with Channel 4 as broadcaster.
 Channel 4 initially commissioned a run of 66 episodes, with filming beginning in October 2005.
 The first episode was broadcast on 31 October that year.
 Channel 4 then commissioned a second filming period at the end of 2005.

-By May 2006, episodes were being filmed Monday to Friday at a rate of 15 episodes a week.
+Episodes of Deal or No Deal are pre-recorded.
+By May 2006, episodes were being filmed Monday to Friday at a rate of fifteen episodes a week.
 Three episodes were recorded in a day in two sessions, one edition in the afternoon using one audience, and then two episodes filmed in the evening using a different audience.
-The studio operated from 9am to 10pm.

-Having initially begun filming episodes just a few weeks in advance, each new period of filming then began several months in advance, and at a rate of 15 episodes a week being filmed, the delay between filming and broadcast varies; it can be months between the filming date and broadcast date for a particular episode.
+The studio operated from 9:00 to 22:00.
+For the ITV series, two episodes are filmed a day, one in the morning and a second in the afternoon.
+Most episodes are filmed with a Steadicam operator.
+Having initially begun filming episodes just a few weeks in advance, each new period of filming then began several months in advance, and at a rate of fifteen episodes a week being filmed, the delay between filming and broadcast varies; it can be months between the filming date and broadcast date for a particular episode.
 For a two-week period starting on 10 October 2011, live episodes of the show were broadcast in place of the routine pre-recorded episodes.

-In October 2013, production moved to the Bottle Yard Studios, Bristol, which had been custom built to house the show.
-Filming for series 10 began on 28 October 2013 at the new location.
+In October 2013, production moved to the Bottle Yard Studios, Bristol, which had been purpose-built to house the show.
+Filming for Series 10 began on 28 October 2013 at the new location, subsequently making its debut in December.
+The main studio for the first ITV series was based in the dock10 studios of MediaCityUK, and in 2024, production moved to Studio 1 at Maidstone Studios in Kent, which has been used to film the show since the second revival series.